dgramop/dhruv.fund/README.md

 - Why are you building it?
 - Send a picture of your progress so far (even if its just a napkin sketch)

 Just add me on LinkedIn and DM me your responses.
-You can also reach out - I'm in the University Scholars discord and the MIX discord.
+You can also reach out via Discord - I'm in the University Scholars server and the MIX server.

-If I have more questions, I'll follow up on a LinkedIn DM.
+If I have more questions, I'll follow up.
 It shouldn't take more than 30 seconds to apply.

 I'm setting aside a total of $2,000 for all applicants combined, for the 2025-2026 academic year.
 Not much, but we'll see how far we can stretch it!
 </details>